America Family Law Center FAQs

 Do you help Spanish-speaking people?

 Yes.
 America Family Law Center has bilingual staff.
 The organization’s text messaging and online tools are multi-lingual.
 Written administrative documents are often in both English and Spanish.
+Call for more information.

 Does immigration status matter with regard to being a client of America Family Law Center?

-Can you refer me to an attorney who can represent me in a court case?
+Can America Family Law Center refer me to an attorney who can represent me in a court case?

-If you need or request an attorney to represent you, we can provide you with referrals or resources that can help you, depending on your situation and what you want.
+If you need or request an attorney to represent you, America Family Law Center can provide you with resources that can help you, depending on your situation and what you want.
 America Family Law Center does not represent people in court.
+Call for more information.

 What is expected of me to be a client of America Family Law Center?

 Many things are expected of a client of America Family Law Center, and this is reviewed during the intake process.
-America Family Law Center reserves the right to decline any applicant if the organization determines that the applicant is not a good fit for its service model.
+America Family Law Center reserves the right to decline service to any applicant if the organization determines that the applicant is not a good fit for its Assisted Pro Se service model.
 The client’s willingness to work to resolve their situation and follow the direction and advice of the attorneys and staff at America Family Law Center is almost always vital to a satisfactory outcome.
 Call for more information, or see the Services Page.

 Only attorneys can give legal advice.
-Other staff may assist you with various nonlegal services, but only the attorneys can provide you with legal advice.
+Other trained staff may assist you with various nonlegal services.
+Call for more information, or see the Services Page.

 Do I get a Pro Bono attorney?

 Yes.
+America Family Law Center has attorney to work with clients on their case through its Assisted Pro Se services.
 Some clients may need legal assistance, while others may not.
 Call for more information, or see the Services Page.

 Do I need to have a copy of my court papers?